Menu

 Program Curriculum

-Cal State East Bay’s Hybrid MS in Nursing program requires six core courses in addition to five concentration courses.
+Cal State East Bay’s Hybrid MS in Nursing program requires the following courses:

 NURS 601 Theoretical Perspectives for Advanced Nursing Practice